nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 ## For a list of translators see [TRANSLATORS](TRANSLATORS.md)

-If you're name is missing: please contact us.
+If your name is missing: please contact us.

 ---